Skip To Main Content

 To further these goals, the Dansville Central School District has posted this Parents' Bill of Rights for Data Privacy and Security.

-• Parents have the right to inspect and review the complete contents of their child’s education record.
+• You have the right to inspect and review the contents of your child’s education records from their school.
 The procedures for exercising this right can be found in Board Policy #5676 Privacy and Security for Student Data.
 DCSD Policy Manual.
+You have the right to see the records within 45 days and dispute any inaccuracies.

-• A complete list of all student data elements collected by NYSED is available at: https://www.nysed.gov/data-privacy-security/student-data-inventory and by writing to: Chief Privacy Officer, New York State Education Department, 89 Washington Avenue, Albany, NY 12234.
+• You can get list of all data elements collected by the state is at: https://www.nysed.gov/data-privacy-security/student-data-inventory and by writing to: Office of Information & Reporting Services, New York State Education Department, Room 863EBA, 89 Washington Avenue, Albany, NY 12234.

 Supplemental Information Regarding Third-Party Contractors